lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 - the ratio of the strength of an electrical or other signal carrying information to that of interference, generally expressed in decibels.
 - a measure of how much useful information there is in a system, such as the internet, as a proportion of the entire contents.
 ```
-Simply put, singal:noise aims to increase the ratio of useful information.
+Simply put, **signal:noise** aims to increase the ratio of useful information.

 ## How